-The Docker (previously an acronym for dot-docker) platform allows you to package up your application(s) to deliver them to the Cloud without any dependencies.
-If you are starting to create applications in the Cloud, this can be a great way to create isolated environments and automatically scale them up or down.
+The Docker (previously called “dot-docker”) platform allows you to package up your application(s) and deliver them to the cloud without any dependencies.
+If you have begun creating cloud-based applications, you should get a strong understanding of the benefits of Docker.
+This platform is a great way to create isolated environments and automatically scale them up or down.

 Our philosophy is to create systems that are focused on developing a single application.
-By this, I mean that we want to work with one or perhaps two unique projects and let the rest of our applications move to the Cloud.
-We tend to break these applications into isolated and encapsulated components and don't share resources.
-Doing so creates a Dockerfile and an application-based build definition deployed using tools like Docker Compose.
+By this, I mean that we want to work with one or perhaps two unique projects and let the rest of our applications move to the cloud.
+We tend to break these applications into isolated and encapsulated components that don't share resources.
+This dividing process creates a Dockerfile and an application-based build definition deployed using tools like Docker Compose.

 While we typically build a single app on the Docker platform, this doesn't mean you can't have multiple apps, each with its repositories of code.
-Each app in our application stack doesn't need to be built and deployed exactly.
-One system that we create ourselves is a microservices architecture.
-It uses Docker containers (not to be confused with the standard docker images you see) to package up its services and deploy them to Cloud providers such as AWS, Google Cloud, Azure, etc. What we have found is that building and deploying applications using these containers provide many benefits:
+The apps in our application stack don’t need to be built and deployed exactly.
+For example, we can create a microservices architecture system by ourselves.
+It uses Docker containers (not to be confused with the standard docker images you see) to package up its services and deploy them to cloud providers such as AWS, Google Cloud, Azure, etc. The benefits of Docker in building and deploying applications are many:

 - Flexible resource sharing

 - Scalability - many containers can be placed in a single host

 - Running your service on hardware that is much cheaper than standard servers